CAT 2017 NEWS

 |The Pearson Guide to Quantitative Aptitude & Data Interpretation for the CAT||Pearson Publications Mr. Nishit Sinha|

 In addition to these books, Candidate must look to solve past CAT papers also.
-There are a lot books also which offer solved past question papers.
+There are a lot of books also which offer solved past question papers.
 Solving past CAT papers is very important, as it makes candidate understand that what actually is to be studied and which type of questions are asked in the exam.